coq/ceps/text/052-platform-release-cycle.md

 on the user's machine, and as well binary installers (prebuilt) for users to quickly get a working environment.

-This product is what users will test in this new model; Coq is a core component of it.
+**The platform is the final product users will get** in this new model;
+Coq is a core component of it.

 # Detailed design